lianyzhou/seajs-demo/README.md

-antrol-demo
+seajs-demo
 ===========
-antrol project demo
+seajs project demo

-use seajs
+use seajs and grunt